 For fifteen years he provided part time support to sculptor Paul Dibble, making patterns for many of his larger bronze pieces.
 He was significantly involved in construction of the Anzac memorial in Hyde Park London.

 For the last few years he has focused exclusively on birds.
-His desire is to capture their unique forms and expression.
+His desire is to capture their unique forms and expression, enchanted by the identity associated with birds in our history.
 At the same time he explores their plight through sculptures, which consider man’s impact on the bird’s environment.
 He is interested in the reduction of habitat for birds from farming.
 Previous sculptures have used farming tools and hardware in illustration.
 Whilst not being anti farming he wishes to remember the change that has happened to New Zealand and our responsibility to the life forms whose survival is now at risk.
 Other sculptures have more simply celebrated their co-existence; eg kakas over Wellington and gannets at Cape Kidnappers.